klieret/wandb-offline-sync-hook/README.md

 Very simple: Every time an epoch concludes, the hook gets called and creates a file in a _communication directory_ (`~/.wandb_osh_communication` by default). `wandb-osh` scans the communication directory and reads synchronization instructions from such files.

+### What alternatives are there?

+With [ray tune][ray-tune], you can use your ray head node as the place to synchronize from (rather than deploying it via the batch system as well, as the [current docs][ray-tune-slurm-docs] suggest).
+See the note below or my [demo repository][ray-tune-slurm-test].
+Similar strategies might be possible for `wandb` as well (let me know!).

 ## 📦 Installation

 ```